Homemade Taco Seasoning Recipe

 Are there preservatives in homemade taco seasoning?

-There are no preservatives such as MSG and other preservatives in this homemade taco seasoning recipe.
-Since you choose the individual spices to make this homemade spice mix, be certain that they are high-quality and do not contain any preservatives individually.
+No, there are no preservatives (such as MSG or others) in this homemade taco seasoning recipe.
+Be certain the individual spices used as ingredients are high-quality and do not contain any preservatives.

 More Tex-Mex Favorite Recipes